 In 2015, landmark efforts were initiated to eliminate restrictive zoning and residency preferences and to challenge a municipality’s violations of the Fair Housing Act and Constitutional rights stemming from discriminatory and abusive code enforcement practices.
 Work continues to eliminate discriminatory advertising and practices involving Source of Income and familial status discrimination.

 In an historic case, (Long Island Housing Services, Inc., et al. v.
 German American Settlement League) we filed suit in Federal Court and reached an Agreement in 2016 to eliminate the community’s discriminatory restrictions on membership, leasing, and resale of homes which served as a barrier to prospective homebuyers who are not white and of German ancestry.
 In numerous other cases, our clients now enjoy housing with accessible features or accommodations.
 In continuing response to the mortgage crisis so deeply affecting LI communities, we have expanded services to provide free legal services of 6 attorneys for those facing foreclosure and have helped nearly 700 secure affordable loan modifications.
 This past year, more than 1,000 tenants have received counseling and advocacy to secure their rights or improve their housing conditions.
 Long Island Housing Services’ outreach and advocacy efforts to alert and educate the public on avoiding mortgage rescue scams and helping to report scams continue.
-Staff has grown to 21, including 7 fluent bilingual Spanish speakers.
-We are on air, producing and hosting a weekly Spanish language radio program, Vivienda Justa, which can be heard Mondays on WLIE 540AM at 1:30-2pm or streamed through our website.
+Staff has grown to 20, including 6 fluent bilingual Spanish speakers.

 Long Island Housing Services does not charge for services to individuals.
 However, as a non-profit 501(c)(3) charitable organization we seek to secure grants, private and corporate donations in order to continue our housing work.
 Donations are 100% tax deductible.
 Long Island Housing Services’ Board of Directors, Advisory Council and professional staff serve as a unique resource for non-profits, industry, government, and individuals.